aliftareq/Truck-Bazar-server-side-projects-Repository/README.md

 # Truck Bazar server side projects Repository

-A server & database are made for Truck Bazar services and single service details data.
+A server & database are made for Truck Bazar Product and authorizatin integration with client side.

 ***
 ## What was done in this project(Description):